wackleapps/tattoogen-ai-legal/terms-of-service.md

 We reserve the right to modify, suspend, or discontinue Tattoogen AI at any time without notice.
 Significant changes will be communicated to users in advance.

 ## **8. Governing Law**
-These Terms shall be governed by the laws of **[Insert Country]**, without regard to conflict of law principles.
+These Terms shall be governed by the laws of **Turkey**, without regard to conflict of law principles.

 ## **9. Contact Information**
 For any questions regarding these Terms, you can reach us at: